tocco/tocco-docs/devops/commit_info/commit_info_service.rst

 Hosting / Accessing Logs
 ------------------------

-The commit-info-tool is run as in a docker container on our openshift platform.
-To access it you have to login and switch to the "toco-commit-info-service".
+The commit-info-tool is run in a docker container on our openshift platform.
+To access it you have to login and switch to the "toco-commit-info-service" project.

 The project can be managed as described in :ref:`OpenShiftBasics`.
 Please find below some commands that may be used to manage "toco-commit-info-service".